 - Start in the middle.
 Flash fiction is short, which means no time for waffle.
 Start your story at the inciting incident – you can even start after the inciting incident.
 Get to the protein, bypass the carbs.

 - Every word counts.
 No waffle.
 All bacon.

 - Character is crucial.
 Your characters need to be strong, and there shouldn’t be too many of them.
 Flash thrives on the single-character story.
 Every character you introduce needs space to grow.
 Keep it tight.

 - Don’t go big.
 If you want to write an epic, don’t write flash.
 You don’t have the space for sweeping drama.
-Flash is best when it focusses on tight timelines and tense inter- and intra-personal conflict.
+Flash is best when it focuses on tight timelines and tense inter- and intra-personal conflict.
 There’s no space for quests.

 - Keep it to one complication.
-Again, with such a small amount of space, you need to focus on only one plot line.
+Again, with such a small amount of space, you need to focus on only one plotline.
 No side plots.

 - Think moment, not year.
 The best flash fiction takes place over a short period of time.
 The stories are little, and so are the dramas.
 But just because they’re little doesn’t mean they aren’t powerful or life-changing.